 While in school, Lydia feels blessed to have worked with synagogue B’nai David in Visalia, synagogue Or Ami in Calabasas, the Hillel at UCLA, and as a teacher’s assistant at USC in Jewish history.
 She interned and later served for four years as a pulpit rabbi at Stephen S. Wise Temple in Los Angeles.

 A native of Memphis, Tennessee, Lydia attended the University of Texas in Austin (hook ’em) and Hebrew University for undergraduate studies, earning degrees in Middle Eastern Studies and Honors Humanities.
 Between undergraduate and graduate studies, she worked as the education director for a synagogue in Jackson, Mississippi, and traveled to places as varied as South Africa, Peru, and Greece.
+She currently serves as a Rabbi at The Temple in Atlanta.

 While in rabbinic school, Lydia met her now husband, Dan Medwin, and together they have three children, Zimra, Gavi and Jasmine.